SamHendry/tasker/README.md

 # Tasker

-This is a task CLI that I built for fun.
+This is a small task manager that I built for fun.
+It saves your tasks in a json file and you can interact with them by running the tasker.py script from the command line.
+[Mdtask](https://github.com/SamHendry/mdtask) will be a more mature version of this that saves to markdown and includes a time system.

 ## Functions
 Seperate each command, name, and property kwarg with a space.
 You can use indicies as names.
 The properties are: pri and proj.